Table of Contents

 • Doesn't reflect modern libraries' ability to work with memory spans directly

-2. List Accumulation: Records are collected into a list before returning, which:
+2. List Accumulation: Records are collected into a list before returning, which adds unnecessary overhead, and is not representative of how large datasets would be consumed

-3. Data Homogeneity: The test data lacks real-world complexity like:
+3. Data Homogeneity: The test data lacks real-world complexity like quoted and escaped fields